Utah Administrative Code

 (d) not provide any benefit to a client.

-(5) A title insurer, agency title insurance producer or individual title insurance producer may distribute self-promotional items having a value of $10 or less, including taxes, setup fees, shipping, and the like, to clients, consumers and members of the general public.
-These self-promotional items shall be novelty gifts which are non-edible and may not be personalized or bear the name of the donee.
+(6) A title producer may distribute self-promotional items having a value of $10 or less, including taxes, setup fees, shipping, and the like, to clients, consumers and members of the general public.
+These self-promotional items shall be novelty items which are non-edible and may not be personalized or bear the name of the donee.
 Self-promotional items may only be distributed in the regular course of business.
 Self-promotional items may not be given to clients or trade associations for redistribution by these entities.

 (b) there is a substantial title insurance business discussion directly before, during or after the business meal or business activity;

 (c) the total cost of the business meal, the business activity, or both is not more than $50 per person, per day;

-(7) A title insurer, agency or producer may conduct continuing education programs that are approved by the appropriate regulatory agency, under the following conditions:
+(8) A title producer may conduct continuing education programs that are approved by the appropriate regulatory agency, under the following conditions:

-(a) the continuing education program shall address only title insurance, escrow or other topics directly related thereto;
+(a) the continuing education program shall address only title insurance, escrow or other topics related thereto;

 (b) the continuing education program must be of at least one hour in duration;

 (c) for each hour of continuing education, $15 or less per person may be expended, including the cost of meals and refreshments; and

-(d) no more than one such continuing education program may be conducted at the office of a client per calendar quarter.
+(d) no more than one such continuing education program may be conducted at each individual, physical office location of a client per calendar quarter.